WVURAIL/dspira/pages/software.md

 The existing telescope lessons describe Ubuntu and GNU Radio with a compatible SDR receiver.
 Check your computer, receiver model, and GNU Radio version together.
 Installation success alone does not verify receiver operation or calibration.

-**Compatibility review is still needed.** Current checks found errors in the classroom applications on newer GNU Radio versions.
+**Generation checks pass on GNU Radio 3.10.9.2.** All seven applications generate Python successfully with their required block definitions installed.
-Receiver operation and calibration have not been verified for the migrated collection.
+Generated Python also passes syntax checks.
+Receiver operation and hardware calibration still need testing.
-Read the [known compatibility issues](https://github.com/WVURAIL/dspira-software/blob/main/docs/KNOWN_ISSUES.md) before using these applications in class.
+Read the [compatibility results and remaining checks](https://github.com/WVURAIL/dspira-software/blob/main/docs/KNOWN_ISSUES.md) before using these applications in class.

 Email [rail@wvu.edu](mailto:rail@wvu.edu) with your operating system, GNU Radio version, and receiver model for setup guidance.